$500M Project Third-Largest in DC Metro Area

 - By completion, 15 miles of trucks lined bumper-to-bumper needed to haul away excavated materials

-Located at the intersection of D and 4th streets in the capital's southwestern quadrant, Museum of the Bible became the newest addition to Washington's pantheon of great museums when it opened in November 2017.
+Located at the intersection of D and 4th streets in the capital's southwestern quadrant, Museum of the Bible joined Washington's pantheon of great museums when it opened in November 2017.

 Key construction dates include: